 The Amerisleep AS2 Mattress

 The Amerisleep AS2 is their medium-firm model.
-Amerisleep exceeds the FDA’s Clean Air standards by using the method of Variable Pressure Foaming, VPF, to manufacture their mattresses; this process creates virtually zero emissions, making them the most eco-friendly option.
-Their foam is partially made with plant-based memory foam, cutting out a significant portion of petroleum used to make memory foam and replacing it with castor oil.
+Amerisleep’s mattresses are made with partially plant-based memory foam, cutting out a significant portion of petroleum used to make memory foam and replacing it with castor oil.
 Their manufacturing process helps create a healthy sleeping environment for your child.

 All Amerisleep mattresses have a soft, breathable cover to promote airflow through the mattress.

 Below the cover is a layer of plant-based Bio-Pur® material.
 Bio-Pur® has an open-cell structure making it more breathable compared to ordinary foam mattresses; this promotes airflow through the bed, ensuring your child won’t sleep hot.
 The base layer below is made from plant-based Bio-Core® foam, providing the mattress with support and durability.